christophergandrud/coreSim/README.md

 ![plot of chunk unnamed-chunk-3](figure/unnamed-chunk-3-1.png)

-## Example: Predicted probabilities from logistic regressions
+# Predicted probabilities from logistic regressions

 By default `qi_builder` simply returns the linear systematic component, which in normal linear regression is simply the predicted y, i.e.